fnassar/Howtotieatie.github.io/README.md

 ### Process
 We started off with a Miro Board, collating the themes, designs, and content we wanted to explore.
 We then met up at the start of the weekend and created a shot list (https://docs.google.com/spreadsheets/d/14eHzcz333rSu6pU55sHsT4P9-IS5VvAmb3i2gaipP5c/edit#gid=0).
 We collected all the required props, met the next day, and filmed all of our required footage.
 Our  actor for the father figure did not arrive in time, so we adjusted the script to refer to a 'parent figure' instead, and one of us played the mother (= mother's arm).
 At the end of the shoot, the star of our film, Juan, recorded the voice overs in a state-of-the-art recording studio (a wardrobe) to minimize the echo in the audio.

 We then split the work such that Hanaan worked on the website, Juan worked on the Processing sketch and Fatema worked on editing the footage.
-As we moved towards wrapping up the project, we worked together on campus, sharing tasks, getting instant feedback and eating snacks.
+As we moved towards wrapping up the project, we worked together on campus - sharing the remaining tasks while getting instant feedback from each other and eating snacks.

 ### Reflection
 Overall, we are incredibly satisfied with our final result.
 We were able to implement the intended aesthetic with regard to the web layout and the video edits.
 We are also really pleased with the look and feel of our footage.